Costly Multidimensional Screening: Proof Sketch for the Main Result

-This demonstrates that the modification does not work directly.
-However, the same reasoning also shows that all downward IC constraints are still satisfied after this modification.
-Indeed, consider a downward deviation $[\theta^A \rightarrow \hat{\theta}^A]$ for any $\hat{\theta}^A < \theta^A$:
+This demonstrates that the reconstruction does not work directly.
+However, the same reasoning also shows that all downward IC constraints are still satisfied after this reconstruction.
+Indeed, consider a downward deviation $[\theta \rightarrow \hat{\theta}]$ for any $\hat{\theta} < \theta$: